-Application to Public Health Major Honor’s cohort is competitive.
+Application to Public Health-Global Health Major Honor’s cohort is competitive.
 Meeting minimum eligibility requirements, or being a member of the College Honors Program, does not guarantee admission.
-Approximately 30 students will be admitted for each cohort who will complete the Honors Seminar together over Autumn, Winter, and Spring of their final year.
-Students may apply to pursue Departmental Honors by completing the application available from the Public Health Major by the 3rd Friday of Winter quarter of their junior year.
+Students will be admitted for each cohort who will complete the Honors Seminar together over Autumn, Winter, and Spring of their final year.
+Students may apply to pursue Departmental Honors by completing the application available from the Public Health-Global Health Major during Winter quarter of their junior year.

 Timeline for Applying to Departmental Honors

 |Winter Quarter of Junior Year||3-5 weeks after the application deadline||Spring Quarter of Junior Year|

 To pursue departmental honors, students must have earned a cumulative UW GPA of 3.4 or higher.
 Honors students are required to maintain a cumulative UW GPA of 3.4 or higher, and a Major GPA of 3.5 or higher.